top of page

 • Assisted in representing clients in numerous multi-million dollar disputes involving oilfield assets, employment and shareholder disputes, premise liability, products liability, legal malpractice, insurance matters, and antitrust.
 Maintained a small transactional practice for commercial clients, non-profits, professional athletes, and entertainers.

-• Taught Appellate Advocacy and Alternative Dispute Resolution at two law schools and coached nationally competitive moot court teams.
-Developed undergraduate Constitutional Law course and taught courses in Constitutional Law, Legal Ethics, Intellectual Property, Torts, Contracts, Economics, and Writing.
+• Developed undergraduate Constitutional Law course and taught courses in Constitutional Law, Legal Ethics, Intellectual Property, Torts, Contracts, Economics, and Writing.

 • Served as a law clerk for an Article III federal judge, the U.S. Attorney's Office, Louisiana Attorney General's Office, and nine judges of the Louisiana Fourteenth Judicial District. â€‹